AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cron-tab.md

 ![Cron schedule table locks](../../assets/tools/cron-tab-6.jpg)

-This frame looks at the number of crons cleaned up across a selected timeframe.
+The **[!UICONTROL Cron schedule clean cron fired]** frame looks at the number of crons cleaned up across a selected timeframe.
 If no data is displayed in this frame, it could indicate a problem with crons running correctly.
-If the cron job schedule is not cleaned,crons will not run optimally and may take longer to run.
+If the cron job schedule is not cleaned, crons will not run optimally and may take longer to run.

 ## [!UICONTROL Cron schedule clean records details table]

 ![Cron schedule clean records details table](../../assets/tools/cron-tab-7.jpg)

-This table provides details on the job to clean records from the cron_schedule table across a selected timeframe.
+The **[!UICONTROL Cron schedule clean records details table]** table provides details on the job to clean records from the `cron_schedule` table across a selected timeframe.

 ## [!UICONTROL cron_schedule table updates]